Altona, Hamburg: History

-First mention in medieval time
+First mention in medieval times

 The first documented mention of Altona was in 1537 as a tavern "Lohekrug" for the fishermen.
 For the competing Hamburg innkeepers, the Lohekrug was “all to na” (all too near) to the border with Hamburg, from which the name Altona may have been derived.
 Altona grew up around the inn as a settlement of fishermen and craftsmen, which was promoted by the rulers of the land, the Counts of Holstein-Pinneberg, in the spirit of mercantilism.
 In 1640, Altona was part of Holstein-Glückstadt, and in 1664 the place was granted municipal rights by the king Frederik III of Denmark, who then ruled in personal union as Duke of Holstein in the Holy Roman Empire.
 Altona was one of his monarchy's most important harbor towns.
 The railway from Altona to Kiel, the Hamburg-Altona–Kiel railway (Christian VIII Østersø Jernbane), was opened in 1844.